 This division provides follow-up investigative services for crimes reported to the Department.
-CID consists of the Violent Crimes Unit, Property Crimes Unit, Financial Crimes Unit, Repeat Offender Program, SORNA, Vice/Narcotics, Crisis Negotiations Team, Crime Scene Technicians and a civilian administrative assistant.
-The CID Captain manages personnel resources as assigned to achieve desired results.
+CID Commander supervises a civilian administrative assistant, a canine handler, crime scene technicians, a family services unit, HIDTA, a property & financial crimes unit, SORNA/ICAC, vice/narcotics and a violent crimes Unit.
+The CID Commander manages personnel resources as assigned to achieve desired results.

+- 1. Administrative Assistant: This position is responsible for providing secretarial and clerical support for the Investigation Division and Division Commanders.
+Also maintaining and distributing departmental supplies. - 2.
+Canine handler: The canine handler provides canine support. - 3.
+Crime Scene: This unit is responsible for processing crime scenes. - 4.
+Family Services: This unit is responsible for follow-up investigations of crimes against families, including domestic violence, sexual assault and child abuse. - 5.
+HIDTA: This unit is part of a task force and it is responsible for regional drug investigations. - 6.
+Property Crimes Unit, Financial Crimes Unit: These units are responsible for follow-up investigations of burglaries, thefts, forgery, and financial crimes.

-- 1. Violent Crimes Unit: This unit is responsible for follow-up investigations of rape, robbery, homicide, abuse, kidnappings, and domestic violence. - 2.
-Property Crimes Unit, Financial Crimes Unit: This unit is responsible for follow-up investigations of burglaries, thefts, forgery, and financial crimes. - 3.
-Special Investigations: This unit is responsible for the investigations of Internet Crimes against Children (ICAC), sex offender registration, repeat offender program and processing of crime scenes and collection of evidence. - 4.
-Vice/Narcotics: This unit is responsible for drug investigations and crime suppression.
+- 7. SORNA/ICAC: This unit is responsible for the investigations of Internet Crimes against Children (ICAC), sex offender registration, repeat offender program, processing of crime scenes and collection of evidence. - 8.
+Vice/Narcotics: This unit is responsible for drug investigations and crime suppression. - 9.
+Violent Crimes Unit: This unit is responsible for follow-up investigations of robbery, homicide, abuse and kidnappings.